mybearworld/fork-MeowerBot.js/README.md

 # MeowerBot.js
 A Meower Client Lib!

+> [!NOTE]
+> WE DO NOT CARE ABOUT EXTERNAL SERVERS THAT MAKE BREAKING CHANGES TO THE API.
+That is out of scope for this project.

 > [!WARNING]
 > This Library is in SUPER early beta.
 Breaking changes can happen at ANY moment.

 ## Installation
 ```bash